chromium/chromium/components/sync_preferences/README.md

 * If the pref contains URLs (example: site permissions), it **must** be marked as `is_history_opt_in_required = true`, and it will only be synced if the user has opted in to history sync.
+* If the pref is marked as "priority" (`syncer::PRIORITY_PREFERENCES` or `syncer::OS_PRIORITY_PREFERENCES`), then it will not be encrypted.
+Carefully consider if it actually needs to be "priority".
+(The most common reason for this is when the pref needs to be consumed on the server side.)
 * In any other cases that are unclear or questionable, reach out to chrome-privacy-core@google.com, or to rainhard@ directly.